Junkers W 33: Design and development

 As was common for the time, when a wheeled undercarriage was fitted, a conventional fixed undercarriage was used with a tailwheel.
 Early examples had a similar undercarriage to that used on the F 13, in which a hinged cross axle connected the two main wheels, while later examples provided an independent three-legged structure for each wheel.
 The Junkers W letter may have denoted the type as a seaplane (for Wasserflugzeuge), but in practice W 33s were equipped as either landplanes or seaplanes, as needed.
 As a floatplane, the W 33 was equipped with two main floats, braced to the fuselage with a forest of struts.

 The prototype W 33, registered D-921, first flew as a seaplane from Leopoldshafen, on the river Elbe near Dessau on 17 June 1926.
 Production began in 1927 and ran until 1934 and most of the 198 production machines were built at the Junkers works at Dessau, but a small number were assembled at Junker's Swedish subsidiary AB Flygindustri at Limhamn near Malmö, and at Fili, near Moscow in the USSR.
 Both of these plants had originally been built to avoid Allied post-war restrictions on aircraft manufacturing in Germany following World War One, that had been considerably eased by the time the W 33 was flying.

+In 1934 a Junkers W33 was used to test the Junkers Jumo 210 engine.
+It was flown with a 680 hp version on 5 July 1934.

 Operational history

-The soon after their first flights the first two W 33 prototypes competed at the Deutschen Seeflug seaplane competition at Warnemünde in July 1926, with the first prototype W 33 competing as no.7, and coming in second in the contest while the second prototype, a W 33a, competed as no.8.
+Soon after their first flights the first two W 33 prototypes competed at the Deutschen Seeflug seaplane competition at Warnemünde in July 1926, with the first prototype W 33 competing as no.7, and coming in second in the contest while the second prototype, a W 33a, competed as no.8.

 W 33s were used by many operators across the world in the late 1920s and 1930s, as transports and mailplanes.
 Deutsche Luft Hansa only had four that they used for mail from 1929.
 Others were flown as survey aircraft and crop-sprayers.
 Later, despite their obsolescence, the Luftwaffe would use some as trainers alongside W 34s.

 The Colombian Air Force used Junkers W 33, W 34 and the militarized W 34, the K 43, during the Colombia-Peru War of 1932–1933.
 The Ethiopian Air Force operated a single W 33c during the Second Italo-Abyssinian War.

 One Junkers W 33g was used by the Swedish Air Force from 1933 to 1935 as an air ambulance under the designation Trp2.
 This aircraft may have been assembled at Linhamm, as were four W 33s exported to Australia.
 After World War II, this aircraft was used as a utility transport by the Swedish Air Force's F 2 Hägernäs squadron and in June 1952, it participated in the search and rescue operation during the Catalina affair, in which two Soviet MiG-15s shot down a Swedish Douglas C-47 intelligence aircraft and the Search and Rescue Consolidated Catalina sent out after it.